pomfy113/Core-Git-Branching/Script.md

 He took a tentative step through the door and followed the stone path overgrown with giant ferns.

 Billy met the Unicorn King who granted him magic powers.
+Billy must save the Unicorn Kingdom from the dreaded Zookeeper - the Narwhal Emperor in disguise.
 The end.

 ## Cast

 * Billy: Eliel
 * Unicorn King: Alan
+* Narwhal Emperor: Alan (in a different suit)
 * Zookeeper: Braus
 * Friendly Koala: Mike